progapandist/rubotnik/README.md

 # }

 ```
 **Implementing conversation threads** is like composing a movie script.
-Your bot is in constant dialogue with the user: **each command starts by handling user's answer to your previous question and ends with posing a new one**:
+Your bot is in constant dialogue with the user: each command starts by handling user's answer to your previous question and ends with posing a new one:

 ```ruby
 # bot.rb